GBHyland/APS-Process-Workflow-intermediate/README.md

 13. Test your updated process in the Digital Workspace

 ## Lab 4: Create a Data Model
 1. Access the data Model page within the App Designer.
 2. Select the Create Data Model button.
 3. Enter 9siCustomerData in the Data Model Name field and click the Create button.
 4. In the Database Tab:
-a.
-Select aps-oracle-db from the Data Source dropdown.
+    -    Select aps-oracle-db from the Data Source dropdown
-b.
-Click the Add Entity button.
+    -    Click the Add Entity button.
 Enter the following information for the Entity:
 i.
 Entity Name: newCustomers
 ii.
 Entity Description: Details of all customers iii.
 Table Name: CUSTOMERS
-c.
-Click the Import Attributes button.
+-	Click the Import Attributes button.
 Notice that the table attributes should import from the connected database.
 Ensure that the values mapped correctly:
 *Note: the id variable should have the Primary key check box checked.
 All others do not.
 Attribute name	Column name	Attribute type id	ID	Number